muratk3n/thirdwave/en/tweets/2019/week40.md

 ---

-Royalty watching (or the modern version celeb watching) is 1st wave.
-Land-owning, agro, mafia, mafia shaking down farmers -> royalty, the end result.
+Royalty watching (or the modern version celeb watching) is solidly n1st wave.
+Land-owning, agro, mafia, mafia shaking down farmers -> royalty.
 Eng royalty is labeled as "landed gentry".
 The peasant (with small land) is always fascinated by ağa (bigger land).
-Game of Thrones is the same kind of fascination.
+Game of Thrones builds on similar kind of fascination.
 Some repugnant shit.

 *2019-9-27 22:37:56*